Johnny Depp Takes On Controversial Role Of John McAfee In ‘King Of The Jungle’ [Opinion]

 Johnny Depp has just been signed to portray John McAfee in the new movie King Of The Jungle.
-It will be a dark comedic performance according to IGN.
+It will be a dark comedic performance, according to IGN.

 Johnny Depp will portray a highly controversial man, who on one hand is a cyber security and cyber espionage expert and computer genius.
-On the other side of things John McAfee has been reportedly accused in the 2016 showtime documentary, Gringo: The Dangerous Life of John McAfee, of several crimes including two murders and a rape according to Fortune.
+On the other side of things, John McAfee has been reportedly accused in the 2016 showtime documentary, Gringo: The Dangerous Life of John McAfee, of several crimes including two murders and a rape, according to Fortune.

 “[A]documentary about McAfee’s time in Belize alleges that he committed not one but two murders, and raped a Harvard biologist who was running a lab with him in the Central American country. “

-Johnny Depp’s newest character, John McAfee is perhaps best known for his antivirus software, popularized more than a decade ago.
+Johnny Depp’s newest character, John McAfee, is perhaps best known for his antivirus software, popularized more than a decade ago.
 McAfee continues to be active and presumably well respected in the cyber security industry.

-In 2012 John McAfee reportedly may have been initially suspected of murdering his neighbor in Belize according to Fortune.
+In 2012, John McAfee reportedly may have been initially suspected of murdering his neighbor in Belize, according to Fortune.
 John allegedly fled the country when he was sought for questioning, it was later stated, though, that he was not a suspect.

-Filmmaker Nanette Burnstein who largely created Gringo: The Dangerous Life of John McAfee, alleges she spent three months researching her project in Belize, she recorded interviews with former members of John’s security team, and several of his ex-girlfriends as well as others from the area who knew McAfee.
+Filmmaker Nanette Burnstein, who largely created Gringo: The Dangerous Life of John McAfee, alleges she spent three months researching her project in Belize, she recorded interviews with former members of John’s security team, and several of his ex-girlfriends as well as others from the area who knew McAfee.

 “Is he absolutely guilty of both murders?
 Do I have DNA evidence to prove it?
 I can’t.
 But I think that the evidence is so damning against him that I want people to think about how someone can get away with doing something like this.”